5 Ways You Could Be Wasting Money

 One of the biggest ways you are wasting money, is because you don’t actually know where it is going each month.
 Tracking and budgeting is the easiest way to spend your money, but if you don’t know where it is going because you’re not recording it, how are you ever going to create a budget?
 Start fresh next payday and see if you can find a way to save yourself from wasting your money.

-The information above is only a guide to help you realise ways in which you can save your precious, hard earned money but everybody needs and deserves a treat now and again, so hopefully some of the tips above will help you save for the treats you want.
+The information above is only a guide to help you realise ways in which you can save your, hard earned money but everybody needs and deserves a treat now and again, so hopefully some of the tips above will help you save for the treats you want.